 Maps

-Washington DC is a terrific running city, full of parks, bike paths, trails and bridges.
+Washington, DC, is a terrific running city, full of parks, bike paths, trails and bridges.
 Such features are most pronounced west of Rock Creek, where the Atlantic Coastal Plain ends and the Piedmont Plateau begins.

 Recommendations?
 Rock Creek for its shade, its hills, and its trails.
 The C&O Canal has the rare advantage of being a route that is flat, dirt, with no interruptions.